 The logical system architecture for A-IoT consists of the following architectural elements:

 A-IoT device: Equipment with characteristics outlined e.g., in TS 22.369 [10] and TR 38.848 [2].

 A-IoT RAN: Hosts certain functions for A-IoT as part of the functional split between RAN and CN.

-Editor’s Note 4: Further details regarding A-IoT functions hosted in the A-IoT RAN and the respective functional split to be decided by RAN2, RAN3 and SA2.